 Susan N. Kelly

-Sue Kelly has been president and CEO of the American Public Power Association (APPA) since April 2014.
+Sue Kelly serves on the Board of Trustees of the North American Electric Reliability Corporation (NERC).
+Prior to joining NERC, Kelly was president and CEO of the American Public Power Association (APPA) from 2014 - 2019.
 Prior to becoming president and CEO, Kelly was APPA’s senior vice president, policy analysis and general counsel.
 In that capacity, she helped APPA and its members in energy policy formulation and with policy advocacy before the Federal Energy Regulatory Commission (FERC), federal courts, and other governmental and industry policy forums.

 From 1998–2004, Kelly was a principal with the Washington, D.C. law firm of Miller, Balis & O'Neil, P.C.
 She represented cooperatively and publicly owned electric utilities and their trade associations, as well as other governmental entities, assisting them with restructuring-related issues before the FERC, federal appellate courts, and state public utility commissions.
 From 1995–1998, Kelly served as the Senior Regulatory Counsel for the National Rural Electric Cooperative Association (NRECA).
 She represented NRECA before the FERC, state public utility commissions and courts, and served as a liaison from NRECA to many industry groups.